 This week The Harry and Jeanette Weinberg Center for Elder Abuse Prevention announced their new name: The Harry and Jeanette Weinberg Center for Elder Justice.
 This More →

 Welcome to the NYC Elder Abuse Center’s (NYCEAC) news and resource roundup blog, The Field Guide.
-We’ve selected and analyzed the most helpful articles and resources relevant to elder justice professionals for September and October 2016.
-If you would like to share a news item or resource with us, please contact us at email@example.com or via our Twitter, Facebook, or LinkedIn.
+We’ve selected and analyzed pertinent articles and resources relevant to elder justice professionals for September and October 2017.
+If you would like to share a news item or resource with us, please contact us at firstname.lastname@example.org or via our Twitter, Facebook, or LinkedIn profiles.

 Trending Topics in the News